nasa-jpl/ION-DTN/site-docs/docs/quick-start-guide.md

 It's also possible to build the individual packages of ION, using the development Makefiles in the package subdirectories.
 If you choose this option, be aware of the dependencies among the packages:

 - The "ici" package must be built (run `make` and `make install`) before any other package.
-- The "bp" package is dependent on "dgr", "ltp", and "bssp" as well as "ici"
+- The "bp" package is dependent on "dgr" and "ltp" as well as "ici"
 - The "cfdp", "ams", "bss", and "dtpc" packages are dependent on "bp"
 - The "restart" package is dependent on "cfdp", "bp", "ltp", and "ici"